Police Identify White Cornell Student Arrested Following Assault of Black Cornell Student

 “My initial impression of the Cornell assault is that it was motivated by the race of the victim and that it therefore does qualify as a hate crime under New York law,” Prof. Sherry Colb, who has taught criminal law, said in an email.

 Greenwood never passed through the Tompkins County Jail, meaning he probably bailed out shortly after he was arrested.
-His next court date is currently scheduled for Sept.
-27.
+His next court date is scheduled for Sept.
+27, police said.

-Several student organizations said members of Psi Upsilon were responsible for the assault, but the alumni group for the Cornell chapter of the fraternity told The Sun, before Greenwood was identified, that the arrested student “is not and has never been” a member of Cornell’s Psi Upsilon chapter.

-Psi Upsilon on Tuesday said it was immediately closing its chapter at Cornell and opening its fraternity house up to student organizations.
+The alumni group of the Cornell chapter of Psi Upsilon told The Sun, before Greenwood was identified, that the arrested student “is not and has never been” a member of Cornell’s Psi Upsilon chapter, but on Tuesday, the fraternity said it was immediately closing its chapter at Cornell and opening its house up to use by student organizations.

+Pingback: Police Identify White Cornell Student Arrested Following Assault of Black Cornell Student – Rae Phillips()

+Pingback: Cornell Fraternity Closes Indefinitely After Racially Charged Attack – Rae Phillips()